General Zahl: Publication history

 General Zahl first appeared in Doom Patrol #121 (October 1968), and was created by Bruno Premiani and Murray Boltinoff.

 Fictional character biography

 During World War II, Captain Zahl was an officer in the German Navy and commanded a U-boat.
 As a U-boat captain, Zahl was ruthless and effective, achieving the highest kill number of any commander in the German fleet.
 After his boat was sank by bombs developed by Niles Caulder, Zahl was crippled and forced to wear a neck brace.

 After the end of World War II, Zahl works as a mercenary until a conflict with the Doom Patrol forces him to retire.
 Zahl (now calling himself "General Zahl") assists Madame Rouge in battling the Doom Patrol, who sacrifice themselves to save the village of Codsville.

-Years later, Changeling, Robotman, and the Teen Titans track down Zahl and Rouge.
-Zahl, determined to not be taken alive, fires at Robotman, with the bullets bouncing off Robotman and fatally injuring Zahl.
+Years later, the Teen Titans, together with Robotman, track down Zahl and Rouge during their attempted takeover of Zandia.
+With the help of Changeling, the Titans put a stop to the villains' plans.
+Zahl fires at Robotman, but is killed after the bullets bounce off Robotman and strike him.